 aria-activedescendantis used to manage the focus inside the application container.
 Set in response to keyboard or other application events that change focus or point of interaction.

-application role does not have a related HTML widget and thus is completely free form.
-The author of the application must take full responsibility for not letting users get stuck in a focus limbo or trap focus inside something the user cannot exit of.
+applicationrole does not have a related HTML widget and thus is completely free form.
+The author of the application must take full responsibility for not letting users get stuck in a focus trap inside something the user cannot exit from.
 All aspects of interaction, including returning to the regular web content on other parts of the page, must be handled.
-Use wisely, and cautiously!
+Use wisely, and cautiously, and remember to test!

-Some prominent web applications that use the application role properly are:
+Some prominent web applications that use or have used the application role properly are:

 - Google Docs, Sheets and Slides